doubleedesign/doublee-theme-starter-kit/README.md

 - Compile, concatenate and minify SCSS files into the theme's `style.css`
 - Generate sourcemaps for JS and SCSS

+Gulp needs to be installed globally: `npm install gulp-cli -g`.

 [Commitizen](https://github.com/commitizen/cz-cli) is set up to run with the `yarn commit` command.
 It will also lint staged files before proceeding to the commit options.